 Prior to joining the Foundation, John served as Senior Vice President of Community Impact and in other roles for the United Way of Greater Portland over a 26 year career.
-He is a board member for Konbit Sante, a Health Partnership in Haiti, and has served on the boards of Spring Harbor Hospital, the Institute for Civic Leadership, and the Maine Children’s Alliance.
+He has served as a board member for Konbit Sante, a Health Partnership in Haiti, Spring Harbor Hospital, the Institute for Civic Leadership, and the Maine Children’s Alliance.
 John and his wife Lisa raised two sons in Maine and now enjoy visiting them or traveling with them, wherever that may be!

 Before joining the Foundation, Dana served as the Program and Communications Director for the Maine Philanthropy Center.
 In this role she worked with foundations, nonprofits, and individual philanthropists on a diverse range of issues affecting our state.
 Prior to MPC, Dana worked in art museum education and led the Learning and Interpretation Dept. at the Portland Museum of Art for almost 20 years.
 She is a Board member of Pineland Farms and the Portland Public Library and an active volunteer for Portland Public Schools and the Maine State Ballet.
 Dana and her husband Robert live in Portland with their two children.
 They try to spend as much time on Long Pond in the Belgrade Lakes as possible.

 Gloria joined the Foundation in 2014.
 Previously she worked for a comprehensive college search and application guidance program geared toward lower income and first generation students, and in the retail industry.
 Gloria has chosen to spend her volunteer efforts supporting education and the arts.
 She has held multiple positions in school-related organizations within MSAD51 and has dedicated many hours to Girl Scouts of Maine and Portland Ballet.
 Gloria lives in North Yarmouth with her husband Todd and their three children.